3 Easy steps to get started with Bluebeam Drawings

 To gain access from a mobile device, be sure to download the Bluebeam Drawings web app, not the Revu app.
 Now your drawings can viewed in the field, the airport, the bus, etc.

-That’s your 3 Easy steps to get started with Bluebeam Drawings!
+There are your 3 Easy steps to get started with Bluebeam Drawings!

 Questions about Bluebeam Drawings, Bluebeam Revu, or Bluebeam Training?
 It’s what we do.
 Let’s talk.
 844-307-4507, or leave a message in the comment field below.